jwl-7/c0de_gr1nd/python_explanations/search_shifted_sorted_array.md

 # Search a Cyclically Sorted Array
-An array is said to be cyclically sorted if it is possible to cyclically shift its entries so that it becomes sorted.

-Design an _O(logn)_ algorithm for finding the position of the smallest element in a cyclically sorted array.
-Assume all elements are distinct.
+Given a cyclically sorted array of distinct elements, find the position of the smallest element in _O(logn)_ time.

 ## Examples
 ```